-His tests began long ago.
-As a graduate student in the early '70s, he began wondering how scientists could investigate subjects' pristine inner experiences, experiences that are in your present consciousness, before your brain has tried to make sense of them or assigned them some sort of interpretation.
+His quest to understand internal experiences kicked off decades ago.
+As a graduate student in the early '70s, he began wondering how scientists could investigate subjects' pristine inner experiences — or experiences that are in your present consciousness, before your brain has tried to make sense of them or assigned them some sort of interpretation.

 "The object of my research is not to explore inner speech or inner monologue or whatever you want to call it, but to explore your experience as it actually is," says Hurlburt.

-He thought beepers of some kind might work, but back then, there were no cell phones or pagers.
-So, Hurlburt, who has an engineering background, designed and patented a device that beeped at irregular intervals.
-Each time the beeper went off, he asked subjects to make notes about their experiences in that moment.
+For the test, Hurlburt, who has an engineering background, designed and patented a device that beeped at irregular intervals.
+Each time the beeper went off, he asked subjects (students, in this case) to make notes about their experiences in that moment.

-The beepers went off only a few times.
-This was intentional, so that the research subjects would forget that they had them (and thus, not contaminate their thinking processes with thoughts about the experiment).
+The students were instructed to try and clarify what was happening in their minds whenever the device emitted a beep — but the beeper only went off a few times.
+This cadence was intentional so that the research subjects would forget that they had them (and thus, not contaminate their thinking processes with thoughts about the experiment).

-Later, researchers asked the students questions to better understand how the students were thinking when the beepers sounded.
+Later, researchers asked the students questions to better understand how they were thinking when the beepers sounded.
 Were they visualizing something?
 Experiencing a tactile sensation?
 Feeling an emotion?
 This line of inquiry is called Descriptive Experience Sampling (DES).

-His study showed that subjects talked to themselves inwardly about 26 percent of the time they were sampled but many never experienced inner speech while others had it 75 percent of the time (the median percentage was 20 percent.)
+Hurlburt's study found that subjects talked to themselves inwardly about 26 percent of the time they were sampled.
+Many never experienced inner speech while others had it 75 percent of the time (the median percentage was 20 percent.)